Reviews You Can Rely On

 Leatherman Wingman Review

-A budget tool with real value and function, this model is compact with a feature set that does much of what you want and little that you don't
+A budget tool with real value and function, this model has a unique feature set which does much of what you want and little that you don't

 Price: $70 List